swaptacular/swpt_debtors_ui/digital-coin-urls.rst

 -----------------------------

-Debtor info documents SHOULD always be retrieved via cryptographically secured connections, HTTPS for example.
-Although HTTPS (which is REQUIRED for `Debtor Info Locator`_\s) gives a good level of security, the information contained in a debtor info document is of such critical importance, that its authenticity needs to be independently verified before the user is allowed to receive payments in the corresponding currency.
-Here is how this independent verification SHOULD be done:
+Debtor info documents SHOULD always be retrieved via cryptographically secured connections, `HTTPS`_ for example.
+Although HTTPS (which is REQUIRED for `Debtor Info Locator`_\s) gives a good level of security, the information contained in a debtor info document is of such critical importance, that its authenticity SHOULD be independently verified before the user is allowed to receive payments in the corresponding currency.
+The following verification procedure SHOULD
+followed:

 1. If the user does not have an account with the debtor specified by ``<swpt-debtor-uri>`` already, the user's *creditors agent* should